rladies/community/README.md

 3. The discussion period starts.
 The period will last one month.

-4. We will advertise widely for participation on by notification on R-Ladies slack and emailing R-Ladies chapters.
+4. We will advertise for participation on by notification on R-Ladies slack and by emailing R-Ladies chapters.
+We will request that R-Ladies chapters share this notice to their community members.

 4. All members of R-Ladies can participate in the discussion.

-5. Our code of conduct applied to this discussion.

-6. The discussion will be moderated.

-7. You can contact the moderator(s) for help.
-Moderator(s) can post on your behalf or can teach you how to comment on GitHub discussions in case you:
-  - don't know how to use GitHub discussions or
-  - you don't want to create a GitHub account or
-  - you want to give your comment anonymously
+5. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://www.rladies.org/coc/#:~:text=R%2DLadies%20is%20dedicated%20to,lists%2C%20both%20online%20and%20offline) is being followed.
+Any posts not adhering to the Code of Conduct will be removed.

+7. If you would like to submit a comment anonymously, or if you do not have a GitHub account or do not want to submit a comment via your GitHub account, you may submit a comment via the [Submit discussion content form](https://airtable.com/shr7KmgOENIlN5AfJ).
+A moderator will review the submitted comments to ensure they adhere to the Code of Conduct and then subsequently post on your behalf, either anonymously or not as specified.

 8. Share and make all the points you consider relevant and important for the discussion.
 __We will not take into account something that was not written in the discussion forum when making the final decision__.
 This ensures transparency and the chance to share and discuss different points of view.

-9. Near the conclusion of the discussion period, the month the moderator(s) will propose a "motion for final comment period".
+9. Near the conclusion of the discussion period, the month the moderator(s) will propose a motion for final comment period".

 10. This motion for final comment period (FCP) will provide a summary comment trying to lay out the current state of the discussion and major trade offs/points of disagreement.
-Will also change the tag to 'final comment period'.
+Will also change the tag to `final comment period`.

-11. The final comment period lasts 10 calendar days.
-It is also advertised widely.
-This way all stakeholders have a chance to lodge any final objections before a decision is reached.
+11. The final comment period lasts 10 calendar days, and will be advertised via slack and R-Ladies chapter communications again.
+At this time, stakeholders have a chance to lodge any final thoughts before a decision is reached.

-12. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into development mode.
+12. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode.

-13. When this period finalizes, the issue will be tagged as 'Leadership Agenda'.
+13. When FCP finalizes, the issue will be tagged as `Leadership Agenda`.

-14. The Leadership Team will have the final discussion and decision over the topic in the next monthly meeting of the board of directors.
+14. The Leadership Team will review the discussion and come to a consensus on the final decision about the discussion topic in the next monthly meeting of the board of directors.

-15. The Leadership Team will report back with the motion, the decision made, and close the issue as 'completed'.
+15. On GitHub, the Moderator(s) will report back with the motion, the decision made, and close the issue as `completed`.

 16. The Leadership Team will communicate the result of the discussion on R-Ladies slack and via email to R-Ladies chapters.
 Depending on the scope, a News article on the R-Ladies website and social media postings